-90% - 100% of points = A
+A = 90% - 100% of points available

-80% - 89% of points = B
+B = 80% - 89% of points available

-70% - 79% of points = C
+C = 70% - 79% of points available

 All assignments must be completed by midnight on Sunday night.
-All assignments are expected to be completed at a graduate level quality and adhere to the stated assignment criteria.
-Assignments not meeting graduate-level quality and require the student to redo and resubmit may be subject to grading adjustment penalty of 10%.
+All assignments are expected to be completed at the graduate-level quality and adhere to the stated assignment criteria.
+Assignments not meeting graduate-level quality and require the student to redo and resubmit will be adjusted by 10%.

-Late assignments will only be accepted with prior permission of the instructor and may be subject to a grade penalty for each week the assignment is past due.
+Late assignments will only be accepted with prior permission of the instructor and will be subject to a penalty of 10% and an additional 10% will be deducted for each week the assignment is past due.
 Please do not wait until the last minute to submit your assignment as sometimes technology and online systems do not always cooperate.
 Please do not hesitate to email your instructor if you need help, clarification, or extra time.